akauppi/GroundLevel-firebase-es/README.md

 This repo uses the [Firebase](https://firebase.google.com) serverless framework for a lot of things: authentication, database, background functions, performance monitoring.

 Firebase allows a mere mortal to create fully functional cloud-based applications.
 You don't need to set up and maintain servers.
 You still have a "back end" but it's operated for you.
 You don't need to care about scalability (though you need to care about costs).
-Interface definitions become less burdensome than in traditional REST API / GraphQL world, since your front end deals directly with the database.
+Interface definitions become less burdensome than in traditional REST API world, since your front end deals directly with the database.
 Authentication and access rights management are integrated in the database (instead of a separate back end service you need to build).

 >![](.images/backend-vs-firebase.png)